awmckinley/config/modules/web.srv/README.md

-# Web Server Components
+# Web Server Tools

-Software for serving web content and processing incoming web requests.
+Software for serving files and handling HTTP requests on local networks.